leontoeides/indicium/README.md

 The `search` method will return keys as the search results.
 Each resulting key can then be used to retrieve the full record from its collection.

-Search only supports exact keyword matches and does not use fuzzy matching.
-Consider providing the `autocomplete` feature to your users as an ergonomic alternative to fuzzy matching.

 Basic usage:

 ```rust